-If interested in inviting GSM alumni to speak at the event or participate in any way, contact development@gsm.ucdavis.edu at least 12 weeks prior to your event.
-Our Development Team can help in researching potential alumni connections and match your event to specific alumni, business partners, or donors.
-If you recruit alumni independently, please let our Development team know so they can quantify engagement for the school.
+If interested in inviting GSM alumni to speak at the event or participate in any way, contact Christopher Marshall, Alumni Director_at least 12 weeks prior to your event.
+Christopher can help in researching potential alumni connections and match your event to specific alumni.
+If you recruit alumni independently, please let Christopher know so he can quantify engagement for the school.